อาการถุงน้ำดีอักเสบ สาเหตุ การตรวจวินิจฉัย และการรักษาโรคถุงน้ำดีอักเสบ - Cholecystitis - Symotoms, Causes, Diagnosis and Treatment

 Risks and Causes

-To examine the possibility of cholecystitis, the doctor will ask your history, and do the physical examination, especially at your abdomen, where gallbladder located.
+To examine the possibility of cholecystitis, the doctor will ask about your history, and do a physical examination, especially on your abdomen, where the gallbladder is located.
 If acute cholecystitis is suspected, the doctor will order blood tests to seek for signs of an infection or inflammation.
-Imaging tests such as a abdominal ultrasound or computerized tomography (CT) scan will take place in revealing stones or signs of inflammation in gallbladder and the bile ducts.
+Imaging tests such as an abdominal ultrasound or computerized tomography (CT) scan will take place to reveal stones or signs of inflammation in the gallbladder and the bile ducts.

 Treatment

-The purpose of the treatment usually aims to control the infection and inflammation in the gallbladder.
-Normally, surgical gallbladder removal is the standard definite treatment of cholecystitis, combined with intravenous antibiotic.
-In severe cases, which patients may not tolerate surgery, emergency gallbladder drainage by puncturing through the patients’ skin may be required.
-During your stay in the hospital, you may be not allowed to eat or drink at first to destress the inflamed gallbladder.
+The purpose of the treatment is usually to control the infection and inflammation in the gallbladder.
+Normally, surgical gallbladder removal is the standard definite treatment of cholecystitis, combined with intravenous antibiotics.
+In severe cases, in which patients may not tolerate surgery, emergency gallbladder drainage by puncturing through the patient’s skin may be required.
+During your stay in the hospital, you may not be allowed to eat or drink at first to destress the inflamed gallbladder.
 To prevent dehydration, fluids will be given through a vein in your arm.
 Pain medications are ordered to control the pain until your gallbladder gets relieved.

 Endoscopic retrograde cholangiopancreatography or ERCP may be performed to remove stones that block the bile ducts or cystic duct before gallbladder removal

-Normally, the symptoms of cholecystitis tend to relieve within two or three days after surgery, if there is no surgical complications.
+Normally, the symptoms of cholecystitis tend to be relieved within two or three days after surgery, if there are no surgical complications.